SkylineCommunications/dataminer-docs/CONTRIBUTING.md

     ```

 > [!TIP]
+>
+> - To upgrade your existing DocFX installation, you can use the command `dotnet tool update -g docfx`.
-> Alternative ways to install DocFX can be found on the [DocFX website](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool).
+> - Alternative ways to install DocFX can be found on the [DocFX website](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool).

 #### Making a test build